It’s one of my favourite feasts today, that of Peter and Paul.

 Surely the real mortality in our sin is not any particular action or omission itself, but what we do after we realise our sin.
 Maybe we deny that our sin is actually sin?
 We might hide in shame?
 Do we consider ourselves to be helpless failures?
 Perhaps we put all our energy into a self-centred and disciplined project to overcome the sin?

 Each of these responses, however well-intentioned, will lead us to despair since they are all focussed on us and our sin.
 This is the contagious reality of the original and lasting sin of Adam and Eve.

 Peter and Paul show us another way.
 Of course we want to run and hide when shame and fear envelop us, but to whom can we run?
 It is the wise sinner who realises that divine love is not a reward for perfection, but an abundant and gratuitous balm for aching souls.

-And so today I’m going to again take time on my knees, and, following the example of Paul and Peter seek the mercy of God, knowing that my acknowledged sin can in my honest and humble confession become my capacity for the merciful and live-restoring love of Jesus.
+And so today I’m going to again take time on my knees and following the example of Paul and Peter seek the mercy of God, knowing that my acknowledged sin can in my honest and humble confession become my capacity for the merciful and life-restoring love of Jesus.

 Art above: Novelli